MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 ### Example 4: Label for protected email that supports less restrictive permissions than Do Not Forward

 This label cannot be restricted to Outlook but does provide less restrictive controls than using Do Not Forward.
 For example, you want the recipients to be able to copy from the email or an attachment, or print and save an attachment.
-If you specify external users who do not have an account in Azure AD, be sure to instruct your users that this label should not be used for documents, only email.
+If you specify external users who do not have an account in Azure AD, be sure to instruct your users not to use this label for documents, only email.
 In addition, to support these external users, Exchange Online must be configured for the [new capabilities in Office 365 Message Encryption](https://support.office.com/article/7ff0c040-b25c-4378-9904-b1b50210d00e).

 When your users specify the email addresses in the **To** box, the addresses must be for the same users that you specify for this label configuration.
-Because users can belong to groups and have more than one email address, the email address that they specify does not have to exactly match the email address that you specify for the permissions, although this is the easiest way to ensure that the recipient will be successfully authorized.
+Because users can belong to groups and have more than one email address, the email address that they specify does not have to match the email address that you specify for the permissions.
+However, specifying the same email address is the easiest way to ensure that the recipient will be successfully authorized.
 For more information about how users are authorized for permissions, see [Preparing users and groups for Azure Information Protection](../plan-design/prepare.md).

 1. On the **Protection** blade, make sure that **Azure (cloud key)** is selected.

 2. Make sure **Set permissions** is selected, and select **Add permissions**.

-3. On the **Add permissions** blade, to grant permissions to users in your organization, select **Add \<organization name> - All members** to select all users in your tenant, or select **Browse directory** to select a specific group.
-To grant permissions to external users, select **Enter details** and type the email address of the user, or Azure AD group.
+3. On the **Add permissions** blade: To grant permissions to users in your organization, select **Add \<organization name> - All members** to select all users in your tenant, or select **Browse directory** to select a specific group.
+To grant permissions to external users or if you prefer to type the email address, select **Enter details** and type the email address of the user, or Azure AD group.

     Repeat this step to specify additional users who should have the same permissions.